open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 ### vcenter.resource_pool.memory.swapped

-The amount of memory that is granted to a VM from the host's swap space.
+The amount of memory that is granted to VMs from the host's swap space.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |